springfall2008/batpred/docs/faq.md

 ## I changed a config item but it made no difference?

-- You might have to wait a few minutes until the next update cycle
+- You might have to wait a few minutes until the next update cycle.
+Depending on the speed of the computer that Predbat is running on, it can take 1-5 minutes for Predbat to run through.

 ## It's all running but I'm not getting very good results